fovujono/bamazon/README.md

 Open your terminal (make sure you are opening from the correct destination) and run the javacript file:

-The app will then prompt the user the first question:
+The app will then prompt the user with a table that is filled with items that are for sale in the Bamazon store.

+Then Bamazon will ask the user two questions:

+The first should ask them the ID of the product they would like to buy:
-If the ID you enter is not a valid ID you will get this in return:
+    Bamazon will also let the user know if the ID  entered is not a valid ID.

-After this the app will prompt the user the second question:
+The second message should ask how many units of the product they would like to buy.
     If the store does not currently have the ammount of product asked for in its inventory, it will disply the following:

-The store also updates it inventory when an order is fullfilled:
+The store also updates its inventory when an order is fullfilled.

+All of the above can be found in this live demo here: https://drive.google.com/open?id=17CTvx6CfyzcIEnH5hE9ROZMjR2yQMR7q